 Tip 4: Incorporate colorful textiles.

-Things like colorful kitchen towels, placemats, throws and tablecloths can go a long way in bring color into your home on a budget.
+Things like colorful kitchen towels, placemats, throws and tablecloths can go a long way to bring color into your home on a budget.
 Curtains can also be a great way to add color to a room, but they can get pricey.
 So, if you still aren't quite sure if a color-filled interior is for you, then stick with inexpensive textiles for now.
 Great places to find inexpensive textiles are Target, Wayfair, Amazon, and World Market.
 I also love Ikea curtains–super inexpensive and I add a fun trim to bring a pop of color!

 Tip 5: Start small.